-The exemptions provided for under the Bankruptcy Code include for example: \$21,625 for debtor's personal residence, \$3,450 in one automobile, \$1,450 in jewelry, and \$11,525 in household goods.
+The exemptions provided for under the Bankruptcy Code include for example: \$23,675 for debtor's personal residence, \$3,775 in one automobile, \$1,600 in jewelry, and \$12,625 in household goods.
 "Household goods" are now defined under BAPCPA (for lien avoidance purposes) to include clothing, furniture, appliances, one radio, one television, one VCR, one personal computer, linens, china, crockery, kitchenware, etc. See 11 U.S.C. § 522(f)(4).
-IRAs are now exempt up to \$1,171,650 under section 522(n).
+IRAs are now exempt up to \$1,283,025 under section 522(n).
 These exemptions are doubled for joint petitions.
 11 U.S.C. § 522(m).
-For the complete list of federal exemptions, see the Appendix at page 31.
-The New Jersey state law exemptions and other federal law exemptions are listed in the Appendix at pages 33-35.
+For the complete list of federal exemptions, see the Appendix at page 100.
+The New Jersey state law exemptions and other federal law exemptions are listed in the Appendix at pages 102-104.

-The Chapter 7 Trustee
+The Chapter7 Trustee

 Once a party files a Chapter 7 petition, the United States Trustee will then appoint an impartial panel trustee to administer the case and liquidate the debtor's nonexempt assets.
 11 U.S.C. § 701, 704.
 Often in individual Chapter 7 cases, the trustee will discover that all of the debtor's assets are exempt or subject to valid liens, and that there are no assets to liquidate for distribution to the unsecured creditors.
 These cases are referred to as "no asset" cases.
 In the typical no asset Chapter 7 case, there is no need for creditors to file proofs of claim because there will be no assets available for distribution.
-If the trustee later recovers assets, the clerk's office will notice the unsecured creditors of that fact and additional time will be designated within which to file proofs of claim.
+If the trustee later recovers assets, the clerk's office will send notice to the unsecured creditors fact and additional time will be given within which to file proofs of claim.

 If the debtor's case is an "asset" case, unsecured creditors have 90 days after the first date set for the 341(a) meeting of creditors within which to file their proofs of claim.
-Fed.R.Banker.P.
+FED.R.BANKR.P.
 3002(c).
 Notice of this "bar date" is provided to all creditors by the clerk's office as part of the notice of the commencement of the case.
 Secured creditors are not required to file proofs of claim in Chapter 7 cases in order to preserve their security interests or liens, but there may be times when it is in their best interest to do so.